jiayinghsu/vr-treadmill/README.md

 # VR Treadmill Intervention for Fall Prevention
-Please use, cite, and contribute to Social Distance App!
+Please use, cite, and contribute to VR Treadmill!
 If you have questions, please submit them via the [GitHub issue page](https://github.com/jiayinghsu/vr_treadmill/issues).
 ***

 ## Introduction